 If you do not obtain prior authorization from the Claims Administrator before the Prescription Drug Product is dispensed, you can ask the Claims Administrator to consider reimbursement after you receive the Prescription Drug Product.
 You will be required to pay for the Prescription Drug Product at the pharmacy.
+The Claims Administrator's contracted pharmacy reimbursement rates (the Claims Administrator's Prescription Drug Charge) will not be available to you at an out-of-Network Pharmacy.
 You may seek reimbursement from the Claims Administrator as described in this Summary Plan Description (SPD) in Section 5: How to File a Claim.

 When you submit a claim on this basis, you may pay more because you did not obtain prior authorization from the Claims Administrator before the Prescription Drug Product was dispensed.
-The amount you are reimbursed will be based on the Prescription Drug Charge, less the required Copayment and/or Coinsurance and any deductible that applies.
+The amount you are reimbursed will be based on the Prescription Drug Charge (for Prescription Drug Products from a Network Pharmacy) or the Out-of-Network Reimbursement Rate (for Prescription Drug Products from an out-of-Network Pharmacy), less the required Copayment and/or Coinsurance and any deductible that applies.